-As it is shown in all these references and data, it is evident that sugarcane bagasse used as an energy source is not (and it will not be in the medium term) expressive in the national grid.
+As shown in all these references and data, it is evident that sugarcane bagasse used as an energy source is not (and it will not be in the medium term) expressive in the national grid.
 Actually, the National Agroenergy Plan 2006-20119, developed by the Ministry of Agriculture, foresees for 2020 a decreasing participation of the sugarcane bagasse cogeneration in the composition of the national grid and an increase of the gas generation.

-5 Source: National Operator of the System (Operador Nacional do Sistema, ONS). www.ons.org.br/download/biblioteca_virtual/publicacoes/dados_relevantes_2008/index.swf
+5 Source: National System Operator (Operador Nacional do Sistema, ONS). www.ons.org.br/download/biblioteca_virtual/publicacoes/dados_relevantes_2008/index.swf